The Catacombs The Merchandise Guide

 An article about Martin Landau from 1976 issue 40 (25 September)

 Five of the stories were reprinted in the 1978 Portuguese comic TV Junior.
-Other stories were featured in the South African magazine "Family Radio & TV" and it's Afrikaans counterpart "Radio & TV Dagboek".
+Other stories were featured in the South African magazine in Afrikaans "Radio & TV Dagboek".
+In Malaysia in the late 1970s, a set of playing cards featured some art from story 4, redrawn and coloured.

 Several issues featured other 1999 content:

-1975 issue 38 (13 Sept, first issue): A 2 page introductory article, with a magnificent cover painting.
+1975 issue 38 (13 Sept, first issue): A 2 page introductory article, with a magnificent cover painting by Arnaldo Putzu.

 1975 issue 39 (20 Sept): a competition to win 100 prizes of Dinky Eagles.

-1975 issue 44 (25 Oct): another cover painting featuring Koenig with Sean Connery as James Bond.
+1975 issue 44 (25 Oct): another cover painting (by Arnaldo Putzu) featuring Koenig with Sean Connery as James Bond.

 1975 issue 47 (5 Nov): a competition for the Omnia board game based on 5 simple questions.